ArinTorney/cpp-tools-and-codes/tutorials/rust/Setup and Hello World.md

 }
 ```
 1. The first 8 lines do nothing except telling the compiler to or not to display some unnecessary warnings or errors.
 These may be useful in the future.
-3. Unlike C++, You do not need to include standard library files separately.
+3. Unlike C++, you do not need to include standard library files separately.
 Rust includes it automatically.
 4. In Rust, `fn main()` is the main function which can return any type, but usually nothing is returned.
 5. `println!()` is the macro used for displaying output in the console.
 There is another macro called `print!()` which does not add a newline at the end.
 The equivalent code to `println!()` will be `use std::io; use std::io::write;` at the top and then `print!("\n"); io::stdout().flush().unwrap();` in `main()`.
 ## Run the Program